Find out if your facility needs an environmental permit and how to apply.

 Do I need to apply for a permit?

-Further information is given in Regulatory Guidance Series EPR 2 Understanding the meaning of regulated facility.
-You will find a copy of this document on our regulatory guidance page:
+Further information is given in Regulatory Guidance Series No. 2 Understanding the meaning of regulated facility.
+You can find a copy of this on our regulatory guidance page:

 How to apply for a permit

 We have two types of permit available, standard and bespoke.
 The majority of operations in this sector will need a bespoke environmental permit.